 In keeping with its commitment to providing an outstanding Catholic education for students,

 St. Mary Catholic Schools is participating in Project Lead The Way (PLTW).

 There is a heightened concern within the Fox Cities business and manufacturing communities that many potential employees do not have the technical and problem-solving skills that are essential in today’s evolving workplace.
 SMCS researched ways to best prepare students for the future while acting as responsible members of the greater community, and found that PLTW stands alone in addressing these core objectives.
 Project Lead The Way is the nation’s leading provider of K-12 STEM (Science, Technology, Engineering & Math)-based programs.
 Its project-based curriculum and high-quality teacher professional development, combined with an engaged network of educators and corporate partners, helps students develop the skills they need to be successful in post-secondary education and beyond.

 SMCS developed a three-year implementation plan for PLTW involving SMCS principals and science teachers as well as a visionary group of community professionals in STEM fields.
 The plan includes the following “Launch” (elementary), “Gateway” (middle school), and “Pathways” (high school) program components:

-- In 2016-17, we incorporated two Launch modules for the 4th and 5th grade students at all SMCS elementary campuses, as well as Gateway computer science units for grades 7 and 8.
+- In 2016-17, we incorporated two Launch modules for students in grades 4 and 5 at all three SMCS elementary campuses, as well as Gateway computer science units for grades 7 and 8.

 - In 2017-18, we added Launch modules for grades 2 and 3, and introduced a flight-based module for students in sixth grade.